dcos/adminrouter/README.md

 respectively.
 Each endpoint can be set to respond to each and every request with an error (`500 Internal server error`).

+#### DNS mock

+The AR requires a working DNS server that responds correctly to `leader.mesos` - `A` type query and resolves current Mesos leader instance.
+Mocking library comes with a simple DNS in-memory programmable server that can be used to mock various DNS query responses and also to simulate leader instance changes.

 #### Subprocess management
-Pytest fixtures start a couple of subprocesses:
+Pytest fixtures start an `Admin Router` subprocess.
-* two dnsmasq instances
-* Admin Router itself

-These do not always log to stderr/stdout, so a very simple syslog mock is also provided.
+The subprocess doesn't always log to stderr/stdout, so a very simple syslog mock is also provided.
 All the stdouts and stderrs are piped into the central log processing class LogCatcher.

 ##### LogCatcher